 Sensitivity assessment.
 Abrasion of the substratum will cause a reduction in the abundances of Ascophyllum nodosum, as well as other species found in the associated community.
-Therefore the resistance is 'Low'.
-Experiments undertaken on the trampling effects on Ascophyllum nodosum have shown that for the community to return to its pre-experimental state can take in excess of 10 years, consequently, the resilience is assessed as 'Low' giving a sensitivity of 'High'.
+Therefore, the resistance is assessed as 'Low'.
+Experiments undertaken on the trampling effects on Ascophyllum nodosum have shown that for the community to return to its pre-experimental state can take over 12 years.
+Hence, resilience is assessed as 'Low' and sensitivity as 'High'.